pyflosic/pyflosic/README.md

 #### Contents

 - INSTALL.md: Installation guide.
-- AUTHORS.md: The authors of Pyflosic along with contact information.
+- AUTHORS.md: The authors of PyFLOSIC along with contact information.
-- VERSION: The version of Pyflosic you have acquired.
+- VERSION: The version of PyFLOSIC you have acquired.
-- doc/: Installation, usage, etc. are discussed there in detail.
-It is strongly recommended to read this before using Pyflosic.
+- doc/: It is strongly recommended to read this before using PyFLOSIC.
-- src/: Contains the source files for Pyflosic.
+- src/: Contains the source files for PyFLOSIC.
-- examples/: Contains useful examples to get started with Pyflosic.
-Also shows more advanced applications of Pyflosic.
+- examples/: Contains useful examples to get started with PyFLOSIC.
-- utils/: Utilities that are useful for Pyflosic
+- utils/: Utilities that are useful for PyFLOSIC.

 Please see the PyFLOSIC manual in the folder doc for a detailed introduction.